EXECUTIVE PREFACE

 This dossier foregrounds four hard constraints (Rules 1–4):

-- Rule 1 — The Comminution Limit (Energy / Phase-State Outcome): A gravity-driven failure mode predicts a macroscopic rubble inventory and limits the fine-mode fraction to what a closed-system energy budget can fund.
-The observed/reported phase-state outcome (low early-time rubble relief, elevated fine-particulate fraction, and—where invoked—export terms in the volume/mass ledger) implies a comminution/work burden that may exceed the gravity-funded bound under Model A.
+• Rule 1 — The Comminution Limit (Energy / Phase-State Outcome): A gravity-driven failure mode predicts a macroscopic rubble inventory and limits the fine-mode fraction to what a closed-system energy budget can fund.
+The observed/reported phase-state outcome (low early-time rubble relief, elevated fine-particulate fraction, and—where invoked—export terms in the volume/mass ledger) implies a comminution/work burden that exceeds the gravity-funded bound under Model A.

-- Rule 3 — The Geometric Flux Constraint (Bounded Geometry): Several reported effects appear sharply bounded (planar cuts, cylindrical voids, localized boundaries) in ways that are difficult to reconcile with stochastic fragmentation and diffuse thermal processes alone, and are treated here as a hard constraint on admissible mechanism classes.
-Where spatial periodicity is asserted, the geometry claim is treated as audit-grade only insofar as it is supported by a pre-registered test bundle (fixed parameters + phase optimization + sensitivity + multiple-testing correction).
-The coordinate package and scripts used for independent reruns are made available on request to good-faith reviewers.
+• Rule 3 — The Geometric Flux Constraint (Bounded Geometry): Several reported effects appear sharply bounded (planar cuts, bounded vertical voids, localized boundaries) in ways that do not reconcile with stochastic fragmentation and diffuse thermal processes alone, and therefore function here as a hard constraint on admissible mechanism classes.
+Where spatial periodicity is asserted, the geometry claim reaches audit grade when it is supported by a pre-registered test bundle (fixed parameters + phase optimization + sensitivity + multiple-testing correction).

-- Rule 4 — The Impulse–Momentum Constraint (Seismic Coupling): A large, rapid transfer of momentum into the ground should leave a correspondingly large ground-coupled signature and collateral damage consistent with high peak ground acceleration.
-The seismic telemetry and subgrade survival arguments assembled here are treated as hard constraints on how much momentum actually coupled into the foundation during key terminations.
+• Rule 4 — The Impulse–Momentum Constraint (Seismic Coupling): A large, rapid transfer of momentum into the ground should leave a correspondingly large ground-coupled signature and collateral damage consistent with high peak ground acceleration.
+The seismic telemetry and subgrade survival arguments assembled here are hard constraints on how much momentum actually coupled into the foundation during key terminations.

-If these constraints are even approximately correct, they imply that the system behaved as thermodynamically open during critical intervals.
-This means the work performed cannot be fully sourced from gravity and local combustion alone.
+Taken together, these constraints imply that the system behaved as thermodynamically open during critical intervals.
+The work performed cannot be fully sourced from gravity and local combustion alone.

 A practical note: Some constraints behave like system-scale closure requirements (they depend on bounded estimates and partition terms).
 Others behave like local discriminator/veto requirements (they are driven by adjacency/interface physics where ordinary “parameter wiggle room” is limited).
-In this dossier, the thermal selectivity and thermal-history constraints are intended to function as high-specificity discriminators when their underlying observations are accepted.
+In this dossier, the thermal selectivity and thermal-history constraints function as high-specificity discriminators once the underlying observations are admitted to audit grade.

-To resolve the deficit, this dossier intentionally abandons a “collapse-only” framing and introduces a second hypothesis class that treats the event as an electrodynamic coupling problem.
+To resolve the deficit, this dossier first tests the collapse-only framing against a common audit frame, then compares it to a second hypothesis class that treats the event as a field-coupled / electrodynamic problem.
 The task is not to “believe” either model, but to compare them under the same falsifiable rules.

 Cross-archive validation note: The reconstruction and its boundary constraints are cross-checked against multiple independent public institutional archives spanning (i) upstream solar-wind/IMF and global indices, (ii) geosynchronous magnetometers, (iii) ground magnetometer arrays at high and mid latitudes, (iv) ionospheric diagnostics (TEC maps and ionosonde parameters), (v) meteorological best-track and radiosonde soundings, and (vi) regional seismic waveforms.
 The specific endpoints, file identifiers, and retrieval notes are maintained as an internal audit index to support independent replication.